DaneHarrison/Digi-Menu/README.md

 <br>

 ## TODO
-1. Adjust menu (add pictures, clean up ingredients, add tags (Non alcoholic etc...) and add more)
+1. Adjust menu - add pictures, clean up ingredients and add more
+2. Build and post onto github pages

+### Eventually...
-2. add adjustments for friends - and add pictures for slideshows - swiper has an autoplay one to use here! (modal in selectionView)
+1. change photo to a slideshow - swiper has an autoplay one to use here!
-3. Drink slider
+2. Drink slider

 ## Available Scripts